-Recently, I was causally reading Anne Lamott’s new book, Help.Thanks.
-Wow.—and the following words jumped off the page, confronting me.
-Here are those words:
+When I read Anne Lamott’s book, Help.Thanks.
+Wow.— the following words jumped off the page, confronting me:

 “God must love to hear us calling our meth-head cousin just to check in because no one else in the family speaks to him.”

 Larry and I said, “What a shame!”
 We pray for Mary.
-We wish that she would choose life.
+We wish that she would make different choices.
 But today God commanded, via Anne Lamott’s book, “CALL HER!”

 This is so hard.
 We haven’t seen or talked to her in years.
 I wondered, “What will I say?
-Wonder if she is drunk and belligerent or says nasty things.”
-Still the message was repeated, “Call her! “
+What if she is drunk and belligerent or says nasty things?”
+Still the message was repeated, “Call her!”

 So I said to Larry, “I am calling Mary right now, and he said, “I will call her!”
 I responded, “Are you sure you want to call?”
 He said, “No but I will,” and I let him.